Facebook Twitter

 Pairing Food And Wine Is Not Simple

-Posted on March 12, 2023 by Rocco Therien
+Posted on October 12, 2023 by Rocco Therien

 Food and wine pairing isn't a precise science.
 Lots of people follow the old rule of paring burgandy or merlot wine with red meat and white wine with poultry and fish.